joaquimorg/Pinetime/doc/buildAndProgram.md

 ### Build the project
 During the project generation, CMake created the following targets:
 - FLASH_ERASE : mass erase the flash memory of the NRF52.
-- FLASH_pinetime-app : flash the firmware into the NRF52.
+- FLASH_pinetime-lite : flash the firmware into the NRF52.
-- pinetime-app : build the standalone (without bootloader support) version of the firmware.
+- pinetime-lite : build the standalone (without bootloader support) version of the firmware.
 - pinetime-mcuboot-app : build the firmware with the support of the bootloader (based on MCUBoot).
 - pinetime-graphics : small firmware that writes the boot graphics into the SPI flash.

-If you just want to build the project and run it on the Pinetime, using *pinetime-app* is recommanded.
+If you just want to build the project and run it on the Pinetime, using *pinetime-lite* is recommanded.
 See [this page](../bootloader/README.md) for more info about bootloader support.

 Build:
 ```
-make -j pinetime-app
+make -j pinetime-lite
 ```

 List of files generated:
 Binary files are generated into the folder `src`:
- - **pinetime-app.bin, .hex and .out** : standalone firmware in bin, hex and out formats.
+ - **pinetime-lite.bin, .hex and .out** : standalone firmware in bin, hex and out formats.
- - **pinetime-app.map** : map file
+ - **pinetime-lite.map** : map file
  - **pinetime-mcuboot-app.bin, .hex and .out** : firmware with bootloader support in bin, hex and out formats.
  - **pinetime-mcuboot-app.map** : map file
  - **pinetime-graphics.bin, .hex and .out** : firmware for the boot graphic in bin, hex and out formats.